Keeping you safe and well

 - Wear a face covering (unless you’re exempt)

-- Contacted by track and trace?
+- - Contacted by Test and Trace?
 Stay at home.

 COVID-19 Student Responsibility Agreement

-This academic year, all students are were to sign the COVID-19 Student Responsibility Agreement to affirm your commitment to protecting the health of everyone within the University, colleges and wider Oxford community.
+This academic year, all students were asked to sign the COVID-19 Student Responsibility Agreement to affirm your commitment to protecting the health of everyone within the University, colleges and wider Oxford community.

 The agreement outlines the new habits and adjustments that are needed in light of the pandemic, all of which are to enable academic and social activity to take place as safely as possible.